LFE89/nello_one_without_cloud/README.md

 The combination of both messages, in the right order with the right delay-time in between, will force nello to bypass any security verifications and leads to the wished result: **the door lock gets unlocked**.

-It works, because nello frequently sends a message to the "map" topic, indicating it is waiting for a connection and is ready to start the test process (the chance!).
+It works, because nello frequently sends a message to the "map" topic, indicating it is waiting for a connection and is ready to start the connection establishment process (our chance!).
 To send the "unlock" security bypass sequence only once, will not work everytime.
 Since nello first responds, after it sent the "map" message.
 To overcome this problem, it is possible to continue sending the sequence, until nello responses with "n_ack" (or until an cancellation limit is reached, for other reasons..).